-3.2 Other Terms
+3.2 Other Terms1

-1G-EPON EPON as defined in [802.3] operating at 1 Gbit/s downstream and 1 Gbit/s upstream 10G-EPON EPON as defined in [802.3]operating at 10 Gbit/s downstream and either 10 Gbit/s upstream (10/10G-EPON) or 1 Gbit/s upstream (10/1G-EPON) Cable Modem CPE Interface CMCI as defined in [MULPIv3.0] Customer Equipment Customer Equipment as defined in [DPoE-MEFv1.0] Customer Premise Equipment (CPE) Customer Premise Equipment as defined in [DOCSIS] DAC-Path The management VLAN path established for IP-based management traffic from DEMARC to the router on the DPoE System DAC-Path VLAN Set The set of VLAN tags used to identify management frames traversing the DAC-Path Ethernet Passive Optical Network (EPON) Refers to both 1G-EPON and 10G-EPON collectively EPON Operations and Maintenance Messaging (OAM) EPON OAM messaging as defined in [802.3]and [DPoE-OAMv1.0]; Ethernet OAM is not the same as EPON OAM; Ethernet OAM is [802.1ag].
+1G-EPON EPON as first defined in [802.3ah], now part of [802.3].
+10G-EPON EPON as first defined in [802.3av], now part of [802.3].
+Cable Modem CPE Interface CMCI as defined in [MULPIv3.0] Customer Equipment Customer Equipment as defined in [DPoE-MEFv1.0] Customer Premise Equipment (CPE) Customer Premise Equipment as defined in [DOCSIS] DAC-Path The management VLAN path established for IP-based management traffic from DEMARC to the router on the DPoE System DAC-Path VLAN Set The set of VLAN tags used to identify management frames traversing the DAC-Path Ethernet Passive Optical Network (EPON) Refers to both 1G-EPON and 10G-EPON collectively EPON Operations and Maintenance Messaging (OAM) EPON OAM messaging as defined in [802.3] and [DPoE-OAMv1.0]; Ethernet OAM is not the same as EPON OAM; Ethernet OAM is [802.1ag].
 Network Interface Device (NID) A DEMARC in DPoE specifications